GLT’s newsroom is staffed with award-winning journalists.

 - Best Investigative Report: Judith Valente, Ex-Con Priest

-Best Use of Sound-Judith Valente, "Racial Tension Meeting."
+- Best Use of Sound: Judith Valente, Racial Tension Meeting

-GLT News won the coveted News Series award for the group of investigative reports, "Police and Race in the Twin Cities."
+GLT News won the coveted News Series award for the group of investigative reports, Police and Race in the Twin Cities.
 That also took honors in the Investigative Reporting category.
 The series was honored earlier this year with two regional Murrow awards, and defeated contenders from 13 other regions to gain the national acclaim.

-GLT News is one of seven media outlets in the nation honored with the 2015 Kaleidoscope Award for reporting on cultural diversity in 2014.
+GLT News was one of seven media outlets in the nation honored with the 2015 Kaleidoscope Award for reporting on cultural diversity in 2014.
 The award was developed with Radio Television Digital News Association (RTDNA) together with UNITY: Journalists For Diversity as part of a shared commitment to developing news content and editorial staffs that reflect the changing face of America.

 GLT is the national winner in the Small Market Radio division.
 (RTDNA considers stations to be in small markets if the metro area they serve is less than 1,014,900 in population.)
 The award highlights the GLT newsroom's "ongoing commitment to covering issues of race, ethnicity, sexual orientation and gender identity: the cultural diversity of (its) community.”